xebialabs/xl-release-kubernetes-helm-chart/documentation/docs/migration-release-from-on-prem-to-k8s.md

 This document is for a Release version from 23.3 and up.
 :::

-Following steps should cover the general process of moving your Digital.ai software onto a Kubernetes platform.
+Following steps should cover the general process for planning move of your Digital.ai Release software onto a Kubernetes platform.
 Note that details can vary depending on your specific situation, needs, and pre-existing infrastructure.

-:::warning:
+:::warning
 This guide is technical in nature.
 Before starting the migration process, make sure you have a proficient level of understanding about your existing infrastructure, Kubernetes, and the Digital.ai Release products.
 If you have more specific questions about any of these steps, feel free to ask!